openstack/blazar/doc/source/restapi/rest_api_v1.0.rst

 **Description**

-Lease is the main abstraction for the user in the Climate case.
+Lease is the main abstraction for the user in the Blazar case.
 Lease means some kind of contract where start time, end time and resources to be reserved are mentioned.